elliotchance/pie/README.md

 Here is a comprehensive list of steps to follow to add a new function:

-1. Create a new file in the `functions/` directory.
+1. Create a new file in the `internal/pkg/function/templates/` directory.
 The file should be named the same as the function.
 You must include documentation for your function.

-2. Update `functions/main.go` to register the new function by adding an entry to `Functions`.
+2. Update `internal/pkg/function/templates/template_metadata.go` to register the new function by adding an entry to `Functions`.
 Make sure you choose the correct `For` value that is appropriate for your function.

-3. Run `go generate ./... && go install && go generate ./...`.
-The first
-`generate` is to create the pie templates, `install` will update your binary for the annotations and the second `generate` will use the newly created templates to update the generated code for the internal types.
-If you encounter errors with your code you can safely rerun the command above.
+3. Generate updated template by executing `go generate -v ./cmd/pie` from the projects root directory.

+4. Install the `pie` command by by executing `cd ./cmd/pie && go install` from the projects root directory.

+5. Generate updated implementations by executing `go generate -v ./...` from the projects root directory.

-4. If you chose `ForAll` or `ForStructs`, then you must add unit tests to `pie/carpointers_test.go` and `pie/cars_test.go`.
+6. If you chose `ForAll` or `ForStructs`, then you must add unit tests to `pie/carpointers_test.go` and `pie/cars_test.go`.

-5. If you chose `ForAll`, `ForNumbersAndStrings` or `ForNumbers`, then you must add unit tests to `pie/float64s_test.go` and `pie/ints_test.go`.
+7. If you chose `ForAll`, `ForNumbersAndStrings` or `ForNumbers`, then you must add unit tests to `pie/float64s_test.go` and `pie/ints_test.go`.

-6. If you chose `ForAll` or `ForStrings`, then you must add unit tests to `pie/strings_test.go`.
+8. If you chose `ForAll` or `ForStrings`, then you must add unit tests to `pie/strings_test.go`.

-7. If you chose `ForMaps`, then you must add unit tests to `pie/currencies.go`.
+9. If you chose `ForMaps`, then you must add unit tests to `pie/currencies.go`.

-8. Update the README to list the new functions.
+10. Update the README to list the new functions.

 ## Why is the emoji a slice of pizza instead of a pie?